-When the cupboards, fridge, and freezer are bare, these are the things I grab for Milo at the store:
+When the cupboards, fridge, and freezer are bare, these are the things I grab for my toddler at the store:

-- Frozen waffles (I get the whole wheat, some big, some little with no accoutrements)
+- Frozen waffles (I get the whole wheat ones of any size with no accouterments)

 - Banana (little dude eats one every day)

-- Almond butter and jelly sandwiches on hearty bread, cut small (we still fear the peanut)
+- Almond butter and jelly sandwiches on hearty bread, cut small (for fear of peanut)